 It’s true.
 I was going to do it.
 Come out of my little blog hibernation of sorts to write a post about how we’re expecting…a boat.
-Which is true, we bought a boat, but the dramatic pause just wasn’t necessary.
+This is true, we bought a boat, but the dramatic pause just wasn’t necessary.
 I was even going to Photoshop a boat into a sonogram (I don’t care who you are…that’s funny…name that comedian).
 But my parents are getting older and no need to cause them such emotional strain at such a delicate age.
 I couldn’t bring myself to allude to us expecting a child only to rip the rug out from under them and replace it with a boat.
 That’s just mean!
-I’m sorry Mom for even thinking that might just be funny! <!–more–> But meet our boat:
+I’m sorry Mom for even thinking that might just be funny!
+But meet our boat:

 But it is in fact true.
 We are expecting a boat.
 And have recently made a few major new life decisions/changes in the last month that we’re here to fill you in on.
 What better day to do a little brain dump/let’s turn our lives upside down, buy a boat, sell the house, and get a new fancy job down in North Carolina.
 Yup…you heard me…North Carolina here we come!

 So here’s how it all went down.
 Way back last September/October, if you remember, I opted to leave my fancy schmancy marketing job in industrial distribution to run our wooden stand shop, Roostic, full time.
 At the time I was sooooo excited!
-Like couldn’t imagine not loving it kind of excited.
+Like, couldn’t imagine not loving it kind of excited.
 But then, in early February I hit this wall.
 Like smacked my forehead into it so hard that it still stings…and left a mark.
 I started realizing that I HATED working by myself all day.
 I was lonely.
-I started having normal-ish conversations with the dog and going to the post office multiple times a day so I could talk to a real person and not just the people of the internet.
+I started having normal-ish conversations with the dog and going to the post office multiple times a day so I could talk to a real person and not just the people on the internet.
 It was getting bad.
-So I started applying for jobs, trying to be selective, and kept not finding any kind of marketing job (that wasn’t entry level) in the ENTIRE state of Maine let alone within a 50 mile radius.
+So I started applying for jobs, trying to be selective, and kept not finding any kind of marketing job (that wasn’t entry level) in the ENTIRE state of Maine let alone within a 50-mile radius.
 Frustrating say what?!
 So I continued to power through the Etsy orders while job searching.

 So where does the boat come into play?!
 I’m getting to that….show some patience people…sheesh!
 So before I dove into the 100% self-employed world last fall, I saved up a little dough.
 Scratch that…I saved up alot of dough that I affectionately called “my buffer”.
 If sales ever slowed down, I wanted to be sure I had enough cash to be okay for 5-6 months while I found a new job.
-I even grew the buffer while sales were going gangbusters and I was pretty much working around the clock November through January.
+I even grew the buffer while sales were going gangbusters and I was pretty much working around the clock from November through January.
 So when I was job hunting, I told Colby that when I did finally find a job he could get his mid-life crisis…I mean…bass boat.
 You see, since I’ve known Colby (which has been over five years now) he’s always talked about his someday bass boat.
 He talked about it ALL…THE…TIME.
 Now I’m starting to think the reason we finally bought the boat was just so I didn’t have to hear about the someday bass boat.
 But that kind of backfired since now all I hear about is this lure and that fishing pole and this fishing derby and that lake.
 So one day, pretty much on a whim, we went down to the marina “just to look” at a bass boat, ended up loving a different boat, and used that buffer to buy it on the spot.
 Don’t let this face fool you…he’s a smitten kitten.
 Colby is having the happiest mid-life crisis a guy could ask for.
 I’m just grateful that he wanted a boat and not a younger wife!!

 So now that we’ve covered jobs and boats, let’s talk about the house.
 We’re moving…yup…you heard us…we’re moving.
 It’s a natural progression.
 New job leads to new boat, new boat leads to big move.
 Here’s how…pretty much the second after we signed the papers, it started snowing…again.
 And again and again and again.
 This has been one of the coldest, longest, iciest winters we have ever had in Maine.
 No joke, we’ve been setting cold temperature records here lately, breaking records set back in the 1940s.
 As new boat owners who are DYING to get that baby out on the water, we couldn’t handle that the ice won’t be out for what seems like eternity.
 Which got us thinking….why did we buy a boat…here in Maine…where we can only use it 3 months out of the year…and have to store it for the other nine?!
 It seemed ridiculous to us.
 So one thing led to another which led to another which led to me casually looking at jobs down South which led me to the Lowes Headquarters site which led to me finding a marketing job down at Lowes galactic headquarters in Mooresville, North Carolina.
 Applied…interviewed…offered the job.
 A big girl job.
 At LOWES!!!
 I shop at Lowes…almost daily!